 When it came to Connecticut, however, Block stayed with the name of the river already in use.
 Perhaps he was trying to communicate with the Native Americans he traded with, or perhaps he wanted to avoid confusion.
 Over time it got franglicized into Connecticut.

 When Roger Williams was run out of Massachusetts as a heretic, he settled in Rhode Island.
-He was so pleased to be in limited danger of being tried for heresy he concluded that divine providence had shown down on him.
+He was so pleased of escaping a trial for heresy he concluded that divine providence had shone down on him.
 And so he called his new home the Providence Plantations.

 Today, the two are melded together in one simple phrase that trips off the tongue so easily that most people have shortened it for ease of use.
 Score the win for Verrazano.

-Finally we come to Vermont, perhaps the most obviously named state.
+Finally we come to Vermont, perhaps the most obviously named of the New England state names.
 While all the New England colonies debated their destiny as the push for independence took hold, Vermont had a free-for-all argument.

 Should the state join up with France and become a part of New France?
-Should it remain English?
+Or should it remain English?
 Should it join with the other colonies in breaking away from England?
-Should it be its own country?
+Or maybe it should be its own country?